glassnode/fe-code-challenge/README.md

 ## How to Complete a Challenge

 Simply organize your code in a folder, scripts and READMEs - anything you'd like to provide.
-Zip it and send it to us once you're done.
-Make sure you remove node_modules.

 ## Time